outline/outline/server/onboarding/❤️ Support.md

 ## GitHub

-If you have a GitHub account then you can also submit issues directly to the development team on our [open issue tracker](https://github.com/outline/outline/issues).
+If you have a GitHub account then you can also submit bugs directly to the development team on our public [issue tracker](https://github.com/outline/outline/issues).

 ## Ideas

 We’d love to hear your ideas about how Outline can be improved and features you would like to see built.
-The best place to let the team know is through our [Spectrum community](https://spectrum.chat/outline).
+The best place to let the team know is through [GitHub discussions](https://github.com/outline/outline/discussions).